Agentic AI Governance Readiness Assessment

 An AI agent with no deterministic kill switch has been deployed.
 The governance question is whether that deployment has any real constraints on it.

-IMDA published the Model AI Governance Framework for Agentic AI in 2026.
+IMDA published the Model AI Governance Framework for Agentic AI in January 2026 and released version 1.5 in May 2026, incorporating over ten real-world deployment case studies.
 Most organisations deploying AI agents are not aware it exists.
 This assessment maps your deployments against it and identifies specifically where human oversight is technically enforced versus aspirationally documented.

 What agentic AI governance means